AlibabaCloudDocs/config/intl.en-US/Account groups/View the resources of an account group.md

 -   A management account can view the configuration details, configuration timeline, compliance timeline, and associated resources of a member account in an account group.
 -   If a management account adds a member account to multiple account groups, the resources of the member account are displayed in the resource list of each account group.
--   If a management account creates different rules for multiple account groups, the compliance results and compliance timelines of resources in the account groups are different.
-Even if the member accounts and resources in the account groups are the same, the compliance results and compliance timelines of resources are still different.
+-   If a management account creates different rules for multiple account groups, the compliance evaluation results and compliance timelines of resources in the account groups are different.
+Even if the member accounts and resources in the account groups are the same, the compliance evaluation results, associated rules, and compliance timelines of resources are still different.

 ## View the resource list